 Life without TikTok

-In 2020, TikTok was a popular app among Indians looking for relief from the pressures of strict lockdowns related to the COVID-19 pandemic.
+In 2020, TikTok was a popular app with Indians looking for relief from the pressures of strict lockdowns related to the COVID-19 pandemic.

-“Everyone in India wants to be a Bollywood star and TikTok has made that dream come true by making it possible for anyone, even people from small towns, to become stars overnight,” said Saptarshi Ray, chief product officer at Viralo, a Bengaluru-based celebrity marketing platform.
+“Everyone in India wants to be a Bollywood star and TikTok has made that dream come true by making it possible for anyone, even from small towns, to become a star overnight,” said Saptarshi Ray, Chief Product Officer at Viralo, a Bengaluru-based celebrity marketing platform.

-India’s TikTok ban affected quite a few people at the time.
-Many TikTokers admitted that they felt confused and upset by the decision.
+India’s TikTok ban was a shock to many at the time.
+Many TikTokers admitted they were confused and upset by the decision.
 However, it didn’t take long for them to come up with alternatives.

-A fierce battle has broken out between US tech giants and homegrown startups to fill the void.
+A fierce battle broke out between US tech giants and domestic startups to fill the void.
 Within a week of the ban, Instagram seized the opportunity to launch its TikTok clone, Instagram Reels, in India.
-Google has also introduced a short-form video service called YouTube Shorts.
+Google also introduced a short -video service called YouTube Shorts.

 "The TikTok ban has created a multi-billion dollar business opportunity as TikTok's 200 million users need another platform to migrate to," said Nikhil Pahwa, founder of tech website MediaNama.